david-martin/keycloak-with-openshift-auth-provider/README.md

 ## Creating a new Realm

 The `admin` user will be signed in to the `master` realm.
 This user has full control over the Keycloak instance.
 We can create a dedicated realm for our OpenShift project and allow OpenShift users to administer the realm.
-Only users who can access our OpenShift project will be able to sign in to Keycloak.
+Only users who can access our OpenShift cluster will be able to sign in to Keycloak.

 Create a realm, and name it after our OpenShift Project.